sthciN/eyeluvu/README.md

 # eyeluvu

-CRAWL
+CRAWL DEUTSCH AND ENGLISH WORDS

-DEUTSCH AND ENGLISH WORDS
+And Show them randomly in a 1500s interval.

-EVERY 1500 SECONDS
+`python setup.py`